nuts-foundation/nuts-specification/rfc/rfc005-distributed-network-using-grpc.md

 ### 5.1.1.
 History hash

 The _history hash_ is a hash over all transactions leading up to a certain point.
 It is used for quickly comparing (large) DAGs.
-It is calculated by sorting the head transaction references (ascending, so low-high order) and XOR-ing them.
+It is calculated by XOR-ing the references of the head transactions.
 For example, if there are 3 heads:

 ```
 T1=a5b7485b33d485cc4744a63e3273e581e0e7d0fd1b3f020b19c3b913bd5465dc